Florida Supreme Court Rules on Medical Malpractice vs. Basic Negligence

 Have You Been Injured by Medical Negligence?

-If so, you should contact the skilled medical malpractice attorneys at Tampa Bay’s Masterson, Hoag, & Smith, P.A.
+If so, you should contact the skilled medical malpractice attorney at St. Petersburg Masterson & Hoag, P.A.
 You can give us a call at 727-325-2696 or contact us online and we’ll begin discussing your case immediately.